trueskawka/space-invaders/README.md

 Currently has:
 - a blank canvas to draw in
-- a single alien moving about the canvas
+- an alien swarm moving about the canvas

 To add:
-- multiple aliens
 - player
 - bullets